theAlgorithmist/Angular-Table-Editing/README.md

 # Editing Tabular Data In Angular

-This is the code base for the Medium article, _Editing Tabular Data Angular_ (insert url).
+This is the code base for the Medium article, [Editing Tabular Data Angular](https://medium.com/ngconf/editing-tabular-data-in-angular-ca7d4b86efb2).

 Author:  Jim Armstrong - [The Algorithmist](http://www.algorithmist.net)